parklab/SCAN2/README.md

 is particularly true in single cells with very low (i.e., <100) somatic mutation burden.

-However, this restriction may be removed in the future after further testing.
+This restriction may be removed in the future after further testing.

 # License